hejny/webgpt/assets/ai/wallpaper/gallery/Pavol_Hejn_a_group_of_ainauts_conducting_experiments_on_a_dista_93d77662-1f58-4125-bab5-224ff27b04ce-0_3.content.md

 ## Wallpaper

 Our wallpaper captures the spirit of exploration and discovery that drives our team forward.
-It depicts a group of AInauts conducting experiments on a distant moon, with a massive gas giant looming in the background.
+It depicts a group of Ainautes conducting experiments on a distant moon, with a massive gas giant looming in the background.

 ## About Us